sphung01/cs391-final-project/README.md

 - Completed the /album/[genre] routing 4/24/2025
 - Added history feature and page 4/24/2025
 - Added storing history in localStorage 4/24/2025
+- Revamped the styling of the Header 4/25/2025
+- Made the site optimal for both mobile and web users 4/25/2025

 Welli: